Approver(s):

 6. Conflict Resolution Options

 The Assistant Director for Student Integrity and Welfare has the discretion to refer a complaint for mediation or other forms of appropriate conflict resolution.
 All parties must agree to mediation and to be bound by the decision with no review/appeal.
 Any unsuccessful mediation can be forwarded for formal processing and hearing; however, at no time will complaints of physical sexual misconduct or violence be mediated as the sole institutional response.
-The Coordinator for Student Integrity and Welfare may also suggest that complaints that do not involve a violation of the Code of Student Conduct be referred for mediation or other appropriate conflict resolution.
+The Assistant Director for Student Integrity and Welfare may also suggest that complaints that do not involve a violation of the Code of Student Conduct be referred for mediation or other appropriate conflict resolution.

 7. Notice